 Soon her heartbeat became all Walter could hear, and it beat with the fury of a war drum until his outside tormentors withdrew.
 Slowly, corporeality returned to his soggy, corduroy bellbottoms, rinsed in a marinade of rainwater, piss, and the other unknown elements Walter shared the floor with.
 He picked up his cellphone again and spoke into it as if it were still operable.

 “Hi Mom,” he said out loud.
 Mom: he wasn’t sure if he had ever even said the word.
 “Even though I’ve only met you in pictures and Grandma’s stories, I want you to know you are still very much a part of my life—a part of me.
 No matter where I am, your love is and always has been with me.
 I guess somewhere along the way I forgot that.
 But however neglected it may be, when I need it the most, your love is always there to shush away my demons, and that is what I’m most grateful for Mommy.
 When the world tells me I don’t belong, you tell it I damn sure do . . .
-I don’t know the last time or if I ever told you this, but I love you Mom, and I’m sorry I don’t tell you that more often.
-I love you.”
+I don’t know the last time or if I ever told you this, but I love you Mom, and I’m sorry I don’t tell you that more often, but I love you.”

 “I thought you came here for something new and revelating?”
 Walter’s familiar therapist inside his head spoke out loud.
 “Yet, I don’t think the bottom of a urinal is exactly what you had in mind, huh?
 But I suppose once in a while you get shown the light in the strangest of places if you look at it right, right?
 But still, you shouldn’t be wasting this trip in a goddamn urinal reflecting on your past.
 You should be outside of it creating a past worth reflecting on; inspiring a story that will hopefully keep you entertained for an eternity, because in the end, the story of your life may be all you have left to read.

 “Now, as you know, I’m an advocate of moderate drug use, but you’re doing it all wrong.
-Traveling the world is a mind-altering experience itself, and additional intoxicants should be taken with extreme care—especially when you’re in a place you’ve never been before.
+Traveling the world is already a mind-altering experience itself, and additional intoxicants should be taken with extreme care—especially when you’re in a place you’ve never been before.
 Drugs can enhance the experience of life, but too much and you’ll destroy it altogether as you’re starting to do with this trip.

 “But there’s hope for you Walter.
 I’m glad I found you when I did.
 You still have a chance to salvage your one night in one of the greatest cities in the world.
 Don’t blow it on account of a bad trip.
 We all have them.
 But that’s why it’s called a trip, you can always stand up…”